Exr0nProjects/learn_cpp/README.md

 Don't make names too similar, it's easy to make typos (`djs` vs `djf`)

+## Coding
+- Simplify
+	- Don't use complicated things
+		- Just make and pass new vectors, don't do it in place
+		- Just use slow STL operations, don't write your own
+	- Don't abuse the language
+		- Don't use weird, "big brain" things
+		- multiply by 2 instead of bitshifting
+		- don't try to calculate fibonacci weirdly (`(a = b) += a; swap(a, b);` can break)
+		- don't abuse xor
+		- don't spam comma operators
+		- add curlies

 ## Debugging

 ### Wrong Answer (correct algorithm, edge cases)